tulpy/AzureFoundations/README.md

 ## Conditions for success

-To fully leverage this reference architecture, there must have a collaborative engagement with key customer stakeholders across critical technical domains, such as identity, security, and networking.
+To fully leverage this reference architecture, there must be a collaborative engagement with key customer stakeholders across critical technical domains, such as identity, security, and networking.
 Ultimately, the success of cloud adoption hinges on cross-discipline cooperation within the organization, since key pre-requisite design decisions are cross cutting, and to be authoritative must involve domain Subject Matter Expertise (SME) and stakeholders within the customer.
 It is crucial that the organization has defined their [Azure Foundations Architecture](./docs/azureFoundations-architecture.md) following the design principles and critical design areas.

 It is also assumed that readers have a broad understanding of key Azure constructs and services in order to fully contextualize the prescriptive recommendations contained within this architecture.